mike-mjk/list-app/README.md

 ### It's built with Firebase and TypeScript, which I had never used before this.

 It was cool to work with TypeScript for the first time.
-The hardest part about working with TypeScript for this app was figuring out to assign the event argument in my Input component to React.SyntheticEvent<HTMLFormElement>.
+There were a few interesting bits in figuring out TypeScript.

+1. Figuring out that the event argument in my SubmitHandler needed to be of type React.SyntheticEvent<HTMLFormElement> was my first TypeScript difficulty.
+I solved it with some Google searches.

+2. I used the react-modal package (Have you found the modal, yet?) which has problems with the type definition so I had to modify directly. https://stackoverflowfeeds.blogspot.com/2017/06/solved-typescript-problems-importing.html

+3. But modifying that directly caused a problem when pushing to heroku because heroku uses the unmodified version.
+So I had to figure out how declare the module manually.

 ### Attention to detail.